 Romantic relationships are a common part of adolescence.
-However, not all of these relationships are healthy.
+However, not all relationships are healthy.

-Teen dating violence covers a wide range of relationship abuse behaviors, including physical and sexual violence, psychological aggression, and stalking by current or past romantic or consensual partners.
-With the prominent use of technology among teens and the constantly evolving nature of technology, teenagers are particularly vulnerable to cyberstalking, which includes unwanted contact via email or social media and tracking software used by various apps.
+Teen dating violence covers a wide range of abusive relationship behaviors, including physical and sexual violence, psychological aggression, and stalking by current or past romantic partners.

 - The prevalence of physical and sexual dating violence reported by students has declined since 2013.